 Turn on Text Telephone (TTY)

-Select your profile picture at the top of Teams, then Settings > Calls.
+Select Settings and more next to your profile picture at the top of Teams and then choose Settings > Calls.

 In the Accessibility section, click Turn on TTY mode.